Rise in virus cases in crowded Indian jails prompts concerns

 Although there are no official numbers on how many inmates have been infected by the virus countrywide, India’s correction facilities are slowly recording more and more coronavirus cases, leading authorities to temporarily ban relatives and friends from visiting prisoners.

-On Thursday, authorities locked down Nagpur Central Jail in the coastal state of Maharashtra, among the Indian states worst-hit by the pandemic.
-It was the eighth prison in the state to be locked down.
+On Thursday, authorities locked down Nagpur Central Jail in coastal Maharashtra, among the Indian states worst-hit by the pandemic.
+It was the eighth prison in Maharashtra to be locked down.
 The move came after 19 inmates in Indore Central Jail in central Madhya Pradesh state tested positive for the virus on Tuesday.
 Around 250 others who came in contact with them were shifted to a temporary jail.

 “It is a terrifying situation.
 If measures aren’t taken soon, then things can become extremely difficult,” said Madhurima Dhanuka, head of the Prison Reforms Programme for the Commonwealth Human Rights Initiative.